 Modernist and estate homes on protected land, where stone meets a very deliberate landscape.
-Cleiton Landscape & Masonry hand-builds walkways across Lincoln and MetroWest — set on shallow soil over granite ledge in many spots, matched to its midcentury-modern enclaves alongside gentleman’s-farm colonials, and built to outlast the New England freeze-thaw.
+Across Middlesex County we build walkways the slow way — excavated to depth over shallow soil over granite ledge in many spots, drained properly, and hand-fitted to the midcentury-modern enclaves alongside gentleman’s-farm colonials that define Lincoln.

 Stone that matches the front of the house